bxparks/bigquery-schema-generator/README.md

 ### Schema Output

-The resulting schema file can be used in the **bq load** command using the `--schema` flag:
+The resulting schema file can be given to the **bq load** command using the `--schema` flag:
 ```
 $ bq load --source_format NEWLINE_DELIMITED_JSON \